yesmeck/remix-modules/README.md

 module.exports = {
   routes: async () => {
     const modules = remixModules();
-    await modules.mount('modules/blog', {
+    await modules.mount('modules/order', {
-      at: '/blog', // mount the blog module to /blog
+      at: '/orders', // mount the order module to /orders
-      layout: 'routes/_app' // use _app as layout
+      layout: 'routes/_admin' // use _admin as layout
     });
     return modules.routes();
   }
 };
 ```

+See the [example](./example) for a more detailed example.

 ## License